satushh/gloas/README.md

   │  │ REJECT if:                                                          │   │
   │  │   • builder_index is not valid, active, and non-slashed            │   │
   │  │   • builder doesn't have 0x03 (BUILDER_WITHDRAWAL_PREFIX)          │   │
-  │  │   • execution_payment is not zero (reserved field)                 │   │
+  │  │   • execution_payment is zero (reserved field)                     │   │
   │  │   • signature is invalid                                           │   │
   │  │                                                                     │   │
   │  │ IGNORE if:                                                          │   │